-At the UNC School of Medicine, “diversity” and “inclusion” are not jargon; they are essential parts of our culture, here at the largest medical school in North Carolina.
-We use these terms to foster a sense of belonging among our students, staff, faculty, and the patients we care for in Chapel Hill and around the state.
+At the UNC School of Medicine, equity and inclusion are essential parts of our culture.
+Here at the largest medical school in North Carolina, We use these terms to foster a sense of belonging among our students, staff, faculty, and the patients we care for in Chapel Hill and around the state.

 Diversity, Equity, & Inclusion

 Diversity that reflects the populations we serve, embedded in a culture where all are included and can prosper

 We do more than embrace diversity and inclusivity